-But think carefully before you use a personal loan to pay off credit cards.
+How to use a personal loan to pay off credit cards

-You can also use personal loans to repay multiple credit card debts by consolidating them all into one payment with only one interest rate.
+You also can use personal loans to pay off multiple credit cards by consolidating them all into one payment with one interest rate.

-Personal loans will carry the biggest benefit if you’re currently paying high interest rates on scattered accounts.
-Here’s why:
+Personal loans will carry the biggest benefit if you’re currently paying high interest rates on multiple credit card accounts.
+Here’s why.

 2. A single payment